President Pro Tem Yvette Simpson

 On Council, Simpson focuses on creating jobs by developing and expanding Cincinnati small businesses, improving the lives and empowering Cincinnati youth, and providing the tools for our neighborhoods to become more vibrant places to live and work.
 To further these goals, Councilmember Simpson sponsored a motion to create two new commissions, the Small Business Advisory Committee (the SBAC) and the Youth Commission of Cincinnati (the YCC).
 She is currently the City Council Representative and coordinator of these commissions.
 Members of the SBAC and YCC include local leaders in the areas of small business and youth, respectively.
 The commissions are charged with evaluating the state of Cincinnati small business and youth and advising the Mayor and City Council on ways to improve in these areas.

 Simpson also led the effort to create a new consortium, "Youth to Work" comprised of the departments and organizations using city funding to create summer employment opportunities for Cincinnati youth.
 In 2012, city employment programs put $814,690 into the community through youth salaries, and the consortium worked together to host the City's first Summer Youth Employment Celebration on Fountain Square.
-In 2013, the consortium again worked together to improve the program and held its annual celebration in Washington Park.
+In 2013 and 2014, the consortium again worked together to improve the program and held its annual celebrations in Washington Park.
 In the future, the Youth to Work consortium will share information and resources to improve the various summer employment programs offered by the City, creating more meaningful work experiences for youth.

 Simpson has held board positions with many community organizations throughout Cincinnati, including the YWCA and the Urban League.
 She is also a member of the Delta Sigma Theta Sorority, Inc., Cincinnati Alumnae Chapter and the Cincinnati Chapter of the Links, Inc. In 2005, she was recognized as one of the Business Courier's Forty under 40 and a YWCA Rising Star.
 In 2014, Simpson was honored as one of the YWCA's Career Women of Achievement.